dsentker/url-signature/README.md

         );
 ```

+## A Word about Security ##
+This library creates a hash from one or more URL parts.
+That means, that the URL is only valid if the given signature matches the current signature.
+Like any other hash event (for example, hashing passwords), this is considered quite secure.
+For a signed URL to be truly secure, the developer must ensure that (when receiving a request) a check is made as to whether a hash check is required and / or whether the submitted signature is correct.
+In other words, **if the user has the ability to retrieve a URL without a signature, the best hashing algorithm will not work**.

+### Do NOT use this library if... ###
+* ...you are unsure whether the processing part of the request (e.g., the controller) can check the hash at any time.
+* ...your goal is to prevent the distribution of URLs to unauthorized persons (that is not the purpose of this library!)
+* ...this library is the only auditing mechanism designed to prevent a user from retrieving content that is not intended for them.

 ## Credits
-Based on the ideas by [psecio](https://github.com/psecio), the project was forked by [dsentker](https://github.com/dsentker) (thats me 😁) to upgrade the code for PHP 7.x applications and many other improvements.
+Based on the ideas by [psecio](https://github.com/psecio), the project was forked by [dsentker](https://github.com/dsentker) (thats me 😁) to upgrade the code for PHP 7.x applications.
+The adjustments then resulted in a separate library (this one).
 The implementation of a Symfony Bundle is planned.

+## Dependencies
+The library uses the URL functions of [thephpleague/uri](https://github.com/thephpleague/uri) to parse, extract and (re-)build URL components.
+For unit tests, PhpUnit is used.

 ## Submitting bugs and feature requests
 Bugs and feature request are tracked on GitHub.

 ## TODO
-* Rename `HashConfiguration::setHashConfig()` method to a more meaningful name
-* Make a small symfony bundle to use this with Twig and the request object.
+- [ ] Make a small symfony bundle to use this with Twig and the request object.
+(WIP)

 ## Testing
-`./vendor/bin/phpunit tests`
+`./vendor/bin/phpunit`

 Do not be surprised about a short break of two seconds during the tests.
-A sleep(2) was built in to test for the validation of the timeout functionality.
+A `sleep(2)` was built in to test for the validation of the timeout functionality.